tbender4/kotlin_intro/0_getting_started.md

 Notice how `main()` is preceded by `fun`, and succeeded by `{`.
 This is a format requirement that will be taken for granted for now and will be properly explained during the functions topic.

 Any code you wish to run must be inside the `{}` curly brackets.
 All code inside the brackets are considered part of `main()`.
 Inside the brackets the code will be read in a *top-down* manner.
-This means every line of code is executed starting from the top of the brackets and reads until the end the of bracket.
+This means every line of code is executed starting from the top of the brackets and goes line-by-line until the end bracket is reached.
 Code is also read from left to right.

 #### Example
 ```